plan2net/pw_comments/Documentation/Configuration/Mails/Index.rst

    Description
       Defines the path to the Fluid template which should be used for the e-mail to comment author.

+.. _sendMailToAuthorAfterSubmitUpdateTemplate:

+sendMailToAuthorAfterSubmitUpdateTemplate
+"""""""""""""""""""""""""""""""""""
+.. container:: table-row

+   Property
+      sendMailToAuthorAfterSubmitUpdateTemplate
+   Data type
+      string
+   Default
+      EXT:pw_comments/[...]/mailToAuthorAfterUpdateSubmit.html
+   Description
+      Defines the path to the Fluid template which should be used for the e-mail to comment author on editing.

 .. _sendMailToAuthorAfterPublish:

 sendMailToAuthorAfterPublish